microsoft/pxt/docs/blog/ozette/bdale-tminus2.md

 [Microsoft MakeCode](https://www.makecode.com) is web-based experience for programming microcontroller-based devices using both block and text editors for learners at different levels, starting with middle school.
-MakeCode's open source [platform](https://github.com/microsoft/pxt) provides a browser-based compiler from a [large subset](/language) of TypeScript to ARM machine code (the compiler is written in TypeScript too), as well as incorporating the [Blockly](https://developers.google.com/blockly/) and [Monaco](https://microsoft.github.io/monaco-editor/index.html)
+MakeCode's open source [platform](https://github.com/microsoft/pxt) provides a browser-based compiler from a [large subset](/language) of TypeScript to ARM machine code (the compiler is written in TypeScript too), as well as incorporating the [Blockly](https://developers.google.com/blockly/) and [Monaco](https://microsoft.github.io/monaco-editor/index.html) editors.
 To date, MakeCode has been used primarily to program single devices, such as the [micro:bit](https://makecode.microbit.org) and [Adafruit Circuit Playground Express](https://makecode.adafruit.com).